markin2000/Haifa-ICPC-Notebook/README.md

-Stanford ACM-ICPC
+University of Haifa ACM-ICPC (Forked from Stanford ACM-ICPC)
 =================

-This is a repository for the Stanford ACM-ICPC teams.
+This is a repository for the University of Haifa ACM-ICPC teams.
 It currently hosts (a) the team notebook, and (b) complete lecture slides for [CS 97SI](http://stanford.edu/class/cs97si/).

 The team notebook is compiled from codes written by previous Stanford team members and coaches.